gommehdnet/cheetah/README.md

 - First apply the patches using `./gradlew applyPatches`
 - Perform the changes to the code
 - If you are a missing file, you can import it from NMS.
 For this, add a new line to `build-data/dev-imports.txt`, e.g. `minecraft net.minecraft.world.level.entity.LevelEntityGetterAdapter` to import the LevelEntityGetterAdapter.
 Then apply the patches again (`./gradlew applyPatches`).
 Keep in mind that all uncommited changes to the code will get LOST by this!
-- Once all changes have been applied, switch to the Subproject in your Shell (`cd Cheetah-Server` or `cd Cheetah-API`) and run `git add .`.
+- Once all changes have been applied, switch to the subproject in your shell (`cd cheetah-server` or `cd cheetah-api`) and run `git add .`.
 Then, commit your changes using `git commit -m "NAME OF PATCH"`
 - Switch back to the project root and rebuild the patches: `./gradlew rebuildPatches`
 - Commit the changed patch files the `patches/` folder to the root git repository

 ## Update upstream
 - Make sure all changes are committed and patches have been rebuilt
-- Run `./gradlew clean` and `./gradlew cleanCache`
 - Identify the latest commit in https://github.com/PaperMC/Paper/commits/master and copy its hash.
 Update `paperRef` in `gradle.properties` accordingly.
 - Run `./gradlew applyPatches`
 - Fix potential conflicts during merges and update your code to the latest version